 Look, I get it!
 I’m not blaming you guys for this.
 Although I would appreciate more honesty about your tactics.
 You are offering a free plugin and you want SOMETHING in return.

 I went to the website directly to see if the premium version would do just that and remove all branding.
-Unfortunately Yoast was not entirely clear about this and only mentions 4 additional features I do not care about or have other plugins which are doing the jobs just fine.
+Unfortunately, Yoast was not entirely clear about this and only mentions 4 additional features I do not care about or have other plugins that are doing the jobs just fine.
 If the Yoast people come back and tell me premium version DOES INDEED remove their ads from my site and the sitemap.xml file then I will indeed buy a premium license and revise my rating.

 Beyond that the plugin does everything it’s advertised to do and have not had any major problems that would require the assistance of tech support.